chshersh/chshersh.github.io/posts/2025-01-06-the-most-elegant-configuration-language.md

 So far, I haven't explored one important topic: **key overrides**.

-In configurations, it's quite common to have the same key mapped to different values.
+In configurations, it's common to have the same key mapped to different values.
 Especially, if we start combining configs that have overlapping properties.